 Snapping turtles and soft shell turtles are both types of tortoise that bite.
 Snapping turtles in particular have very powerful and painful bites, and a large snapping turtle can remove a finger if you are not careful.

 Check whether it has webbed feet.
 Most people use the terms "tortoise" and "turtle" interchangeably.
-Tortoises are generally land animals, only going into ponds or creeks to drink.
+Tortoise breeds are generally land animals, only going into ponds or creeks to drink.

 Look at the tail.
 If the tail is long and has spikes, it is probably a snapping turtle.
-If the tail is short and stubby, it is more likely a land species.
+If the tail is short and stubby, it is more likely a land type of tortoise.